 We also stop for lunch here, there is a small cozy restaurant where you can buy lunch.
 This stop is about 60-70 minutes.

-Vík is a small fishing village at the other site of the mountain where Reynisfjara is.
-After lunch we go to the church in the town for a photo stop.
+Vík is a small fishing village on the other side of the mountain where Reynisfjara is.
+After lunch, we go to the church in the town for a photo stop.
 The view is spectacular and gives you a real feeling of how the Icelandic fishermen lived back in the day.